nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    **Expected**: The first bookmark of title `Solo Leveling` is deleted.
 A success message is displayed in the Result Display.

+### Going to bookmarks' url
+Prerequisites: List all bookmarks using the `list` command.
+Multiple bookmarks are present in the list.
+Assumptions: The sample data provided by MyLib is used, where there is a total of 4 bookmark entries.

+1. `goto 1`

+   **Expected**: The first bookmark's url is opened in users default browser.
+A success message is displayed in the Result Display.

+2. `goto 1 2`

+   **Expected**: An error message is displayed in the Result Display.
+This is because goto only takes in 1 positive index.

+3. `goto`

+   **Expected**: An error message is displayed in the Result Display.
+This is because a minimum of 1 index must be specified.

+3. Going to bookmark's url after finding
+    1. `find n/Solo`
+    2. `goto 1`

+   **Expected**: The first bookmark's url of title `Solo Leveling` is opened in browser.
+A success message is displayed in the Result Display.

 ### Clear all bookmark

 1. `clear`